Loading...

 How to consume english besan chilla, tea with milk without glucose spikes

-Add more non-starchy vegetables like spinach, bell peppers, or zucchini to your besan chilla batter.
-This can help slow down the absorption of glucose.
+Add vegetables like spinach, bell peppers, or grated carrots to the besan chilla batter.
+These vegetables can add fiber, which helps in slowing down the absorption of carbohydrates.

 healthspan-mbl